bradwyatt/Chess/README.md

 Black pieces to be lighter color?

 ## Features To-Do (long-term):
-Save positions as a .json rather than .lvl\
 AI (save and load states)\
 Customized Turns for black and white\
 Choose piece for Promotion\